USG Corporation: Antitrust cases

 In 1973, six wallboard manufacturers (including USG) were charged with violating §1 of the Sherman Act during the period 1960–1973, through engaging in a combination and conspiracy in restraint of interstate trade and commerce in the manufacture and sale of gypsum board.
 In July 1975, after the jury was committed to deliberate, it became apparent that the jury was heading for a deadlock.
-Defense counsel moved for a mistrial, but the trial judge denied the request, although he indicated that, if no verdict were rendered by the end of the week, he would then reconsider the mistrial motions.
+The defense counsel moved for a mistrial, but the trial judge denied the request, although he indicated that, if no verdict were rendered by the end of the week, then he would then reconsider the mistrial motions.
 The following morning, the jury returned guilty verdicts against each of the defendants.

 The Court of Appeals for the Third Circuit reversed the convictions, and that ruling was subsequently affirmed by the United States Supreme Court on the grounds that: